lbb/lbb.github.io/content/posts/super-srt.md

 Instead of using a company-wide DNS or a custom search engine (duckduckgo.com) Super Srt as a Chrome plugin can intercept the HTTP requests.
-This has the downside that routes won't be synced imidealty or that they are availiable to everyone.
-But using a plugin is great for private users, that just want to have the productivity gain.
+This has the downside that routes won't be synced ideally or that they are available to everyone.
+But using a plugin is great for private users that just want to have the productivity gain.